jaysylvester/citizen/README.md

       }
     }

 See the [formidable documentation](https://www.npmjs.com/package/formidable) for available form settings.
 You can pass form settings via `citizen.forms` in the config.
-Set global form settings via `citizen.forms.global` and options for individual controller form actions via `citizen.forms.global.controller`.
+Set global form settings via `citizen.forms.global` and options for individual controller form actions via `citizen.forms.controller`.

 The following config sets the upload directory for all forms to the path specified.
 It also sets the `maxFieldsSize` setting for the editForm() action in the article controller to 5MB: